 - What method(s) are going to be leveraged to migrate your systems?
 Hint: In most case you'll leverage multiple methods

-- Importing a VM – Take the whole existing VM from your hosting provider (good luck with this!) or on-premises data center.
-GCP supports importing systems from on-prem VMWare, Amazon EC2 and Microsoft Azure.
-Consider this as close to a true "Lift and shift" approach as will be possible when moving to a public cloud platform.
+- Importing a VM – Take the whole existing VM from your hosting provider (good luck with this!) or on-premises datacenter.
+Consider this as close to a true "lift and shift" approach that can be possible when moving to a public cloud platform.
 As an example, Google Cloud supports importing systems from on-premise, AWS or Azure through Anthos.

-- DB replication – If SAP and GCP support your current database, you could use your database's native system replication methods to get your data into GCP and minimize your cutover downtime requirement.
-You may choose to replicate your database onto freshly installed DB servers or deploy an approach that also involves importing VMs from your on-premises DB and application servers to "seed" the GCP environment.
+- DB replication – If SAP and the public cloud support your current database, you could use your database's native system replication methods to get your data into the public cloud and minimize your cutover downtime requirement.
+You may choose to replicate your database onto freshly installed DB servers or deploy an approach that also involves importing VMs from your on-premises DB and application servers to "seed" the new public cloud environment.

-- SAP tools – If your SAP version, OS or DB aren't supported on GCP or you are planning to upgrade SAP and change your OS or DB then you and your partners will need to determine how to make the migration possible.
+- SAP tools – If your SAP version, OS or DB aren't supported in the public cloud or you are planning to upgrade SAP and change your OS or DB then you and your project team partners will need to determine how to make the migration possible.
 This will most likely mean that an OS/DB migration or SAP upgrade + migration will be required.
 For this, SAP's Software Provisioning Manager (SWPM) or Software Update Manager (SUM) – Database Migration Option (DMO) will be used.

-- When using SAP tools, you are basically rebuilding your current environment in GCP from the ground up.
+- When using SAP tools, you are basically rebuilding your current environment in the public cloud from the ground up.
 For this method to be successful you need to know your environment extremely well and it helps if it is documented in detail.
 For example, you may need to recreate new shell scripts to replace Windows batch or PowerShell scripts if you are moving from Windows to Linux or vice versa.
-You may need to account for custom directories used for file exchange or staging between systems or applications and any other data that lives alongside of SAP instances.
+You may need to account for custom directories used for file exchange or staging between systems or applications and any other data that lives alongside the SAP instances.
 SAP tools only account for SAP standard filesystems and customers are responsible for their own directories.
-If the migration to GCP is being bundled with an SAP upgrade, then there is also a plethora of considerations that go along with that.
-Without getting into details, an upgrade will require review of existing add-ons, customizations, integrations which are all things that an experienced Managecore SAP Basis project team can guide you through.
+If the migration to the public cloud is being bundled with an SAP upgrade, then there is also a plethora of considerations that go along with that.
+Without getting into details, an upgrade will require review of existing add-ons, customizations, and integrations which are all things that an experienced SAP Basis project team (such as Managecore) can guide you through.

 - If you have many SAP landscapes and systems, do you migrate one landscape at a time or aim to do all landscapes at once?